xFuture603/helper_scripts/pr_review/README.md

 # GitHub Pull Request Review Checker

-This script fetches all open pull requests from specified GitHub user and organization accounts, and determines which pull requests need a review.
-It can handle both personal and organization repositories, including private ones.
+This script fetches all open pull requests from specified GitHub user and organization accounts and determines which pull requests need a review.
+It can handle both personal and organizational repositories, including private ones.

+## Use Cases

+You could use this script if you have a terminal-focused workflow, or like I do in a GitHub Action, to send a message to your chat server with all the open pull requests that need a review in your project.

 ## Requirements